Services & Patient Information

 Pacemaker

-A pacemaker is a small device implanted under the skin to help regulate slow heart rhythms by delivering electrical impulses to stimulate the heart.
+A pacemaker is a small device implanted under the skin to help regulate slow heart rhythms (bradycardia).
+It sends electrical impulses to stimulate the heart when needed to maintain an appropriate heart rate and rhythm.

 Conduction System Pacemaker

-This specialized pacemaker directly stimulates the heart’s conduction system, aiming for a more physiologic and natural contraction of the heart.
+This specialized pacemaker directly stimulates the heart's natural conduction system, aiming for a more physiologic and natural contraction of the heart compared to conventional right ventricular pacing.
+It is implanted in a similar way to a standard pacemaker, with the lead positioned to capture the heart's conduction fibers.

 Leadless Pacemaker

-A leadless pacemaker is a self-contained device implanted directly inside the heart without the need for wires, offering a minimally invasive alternative for select patients.
+A leadless pacemaker is a self-contained device implanted directly inside the heart without the need for wires (leads), offering a minimally invasive alternative for select patients.
+Because there is no chest incision or pocket and no leads, certain complications associated with traditional pacemakers are avoided.

 Implantable Cardioverter Defibrillator (ICD)